mc2-project/secure-xgboost/doc/build.rst

    * ``OE_PRODUCT_ID``: Enclave product ID.
    * ``OE_SECURITY_VERSION``: Enclave security version number.

-   More details on these parameters can be found `here <https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/buildandsign.md>`_.
+   More details on these parameters can be found `here <https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/buildandsign.md#signing-the-enclave>`_.

    We also provide some additional configuration options:

    * ``LOGGING``: Set this parameter to ``ON`` to enable logging within the enclave.
 This parameter requires ``OE_DEBUG`` to be set to 1.
    * ``SIMULATE``: Set this parameter to ``ON`` to build the enclave in simulation mode (for local development and testing, in case your machine does not support hardware enclaves).
 This parameter requires ``OE_DEBUG`` to be set to 1.
    * ``OBLIVIOUS``: Set this parameter to ``ON`` to perform model training and inference using data-oblivious algorithms (to mitigate access-pattern based side-channel attacks).

+   Finally, we also provide options to build the library with LVI mitigation.
+To enable LVI mitigation, set the option ``LVI_MITIGATION`` to ``ON``, and set the variable ``LVI_MITIGATION_BINDIR`` to point to the location where you installed the LVI mitigated Open Enclave libraries.

 3. On Ubuntu, build the Secure XGBoost targets by running CMake: